 "Maybe, in five years' time I could afford to pay for technical support.
 I cannot warrant spending money on technical support at this time.
 All the support mechanisms were of value.
 They were all brilliant."

-(Managing Director, Business 003).
+(Managing Director, Business 03).

-"The programme motivated us to understand the standard, focused us to drive towards the standard as numerous customers set it out as a requirement to do business which is worth £400,000 per annum"

-(Managing Director, business 001).
+"The programme motivated us to understand the standard, focused us to drive towards the standard as numerous customers set it out as a requirement to do business which is worth £400,000 per annum" (Managing Director, business 01).

-(Managing Director, Business 006).

-A number of customers are interested i

-our products and we believe from a

-wholesale perspective we expect an

-increase in turnover by at least
+"A number of customers are interested in our products and we expect an increase in turnover by at least £100,000."
+(Managing Director, Business 06).